jg-digital-media/jgdm-woocommerce-selectors/README.md

 + `/checkout/` - WooCommerce Checkout
 + `/product/` - Single Product Page (from archive page)
 + `/privacy/` - WooCommerce Privacy Page

+This document contains the out of the box ID, class and other selectors that I've identified should be used to customise the appearance of your WooCommerce Shop.

+If any of these don't work if you notice anything I might have missed let me know via a pull request and I'll look at the problem.  :)

 <a id="#document-navigation"></a>